 |Figure 7 - Your new project!|

 When Xcode finishes creating your new project, you will see a list of files in the Project Navigator pane on the left side of the Xcode window as shown in Figure 7.
-Since we created a new project from the Empty Project template, there are just a few files included in the project.
+Since we created a new project from the Single View Application Project template, there are just a few files included in the project.
 The folders in the Project Navigator are called groups and are used to organize related files together.
 Note that these group folders do not correspond to actual folders on your Mac's hard drive!
 They are just used to create a logical grouping of files.

 Working with Storyboards

 One of Apple's greatest innovations for making it easier to create iOS apps is storyboards.
 With storyboards, Apple takes a page right out of Pixar's play book.
-In the same way that a storyboard is used to show the main scenes and flow of a film, storyboards in Xcode allow you to see the main scenes in your app, and the navigational flow between them.
+In the same way that a storyboard shows the main scenes and flow of a film, storyboards in Xcode allow you to see the main scenes in your app, and the navigational flow between them.
 The storyboard in Figure 8 shows just a few screens from the app we will be creating.
 The iPhone-shaped rectangles are called scenes.
 The lines with arrows connecting the scenes are known as segues and they help you visualize the navigational flow of your app.

 |Figure 8 - An Xcode storyboard shows the basic layout and flow of your app.|